 There is no heart-block-specific treatment.
 Most people with bundle branch block have no symptoms, and they do not require treatment.
 However, any underlying causes, such as hypertension, will need treatment.

-If a person with left bundle branch block has a heart attack, reperfusion therapy may be given to restore blood flow through blocked arteries.
+If a person with left bundle branch block has a heart attack,

 This can be done by using an anti-clotting agent, such as streptokinase, to dissolve blood clots and increase blood flow to the heart.
 However, anti-clotting drugs increase the risk of bleeding.

 An artificial pacemaker, a small, battery-operated device, may be implanted under the skin in a patient with a history of fainting.
 It is placed near the collarbone during a surgical procedure lasting 1 to 2 hours, under a local anesthetic.

 Many pacemakers can be set to produce an electrical impulse only when needed.
 Some can sense if the heart stops beating, and produce an electrical impulse to restart it.
 The battery can last many years.